Stop motion: 21st century

+Directors like Tim Burton and Wes Anderson are still using stop-motion animation in some of their live action films.

+In 2019 and 2020, cinematographer Jeffrey Gardner won back-to-back Daytime Creative Arts Emmy Awards for Outstanding Cinematography on the stop-motion series Tumble Leaf (Amazon Studios), marking one of the rare instances where a director of photography has been recognized for work in stop-motion television.
+While stop-motion histories often highlight animators and directors, Gardner’s awards underscore the vital role of cinematography in the medium, where lighting, lenses, and miniature set design create the show’s distinctive visual storytelling.

+In November 2024, Disney released Mickey & Minnie's Christmas Carols, a series of five stop motion shorts featuring Mickey, Minnie, Donald, Daisy, Goofy and Pluto.

 Variations of stop motion

-Stereoscopic stop motion
+Stereoscopic stop-

 Stop motion has very rarely been shot in stereoscopic 3D throughout film history.
-The first 3D stop-motion short was In Tune With Tomorrow (also known as Motor Rhythm), made in 1939 by John Norling.
-The second stereoscopic stop-motion release was The Adventures of Sam Space in 1955 by Paul Sprunck.
+The first 3D stop motion short was In Tune With Tomorrow (also known as Motor Rhythm), made in 1939 by John Norling.
+The second stereoscopic stop motion release was The Adventures of Sam Space in 1955 by Paul Sprunck.
 The third and latest stop motion short in stereo 3D was The Incredible Invasion of the 20,000 Giant Robots from Outer Space in 2000 by Elmer Kaan and Alexander Lentjes.
 This is also the first ever 3D stereoscopic stop motion and CGI short in the history of film.
 The first all stop-motion 3D feature is Coraline (2009), based on Neil Gaiman's best-selling novel and directed by Henry Selick.

-Another recent example is the Nintendo 3DS video software which comes with the option for Stop Motion videos.
+Another recent example is the Nintendo 3DS video software which comes with the option for Stop-Motion videos.
 This has been released December 8, 2011 as a 3DS system update.
 Also, the film ParaNorman is in 3D stop motion.